Skip to main content Skip to footer

 Today, our purpose is promoting health and wellbeing and preventing diet-related ill health through evidence-based nutrition science, and we hope to be a bridge between nutrition science, government, industry, education and people, and a conduit to a healthier, more sustainable food environment for all.

-With the retirement of our Treasurer, Desiree Irving Brown, we are seeking to recruit a new financially qualified Trustee to help take forward the work of the Foundation.
-Trustee roles are unpaid but reasonable expenses are reimbursed.
+With the retirement of two Trustees, we are seeking to recruit for two roles within Public Health (Practitioner or Academic) and Academic in Nutrition Science to help take forward the work of the Foundation.
+Trustee roles are unpaid, but reasonable expenses are reimbursed.

 Person specifications